akaspartan007/temppp-prompttt/new.md

 The system must:

-* Offer smart discovery tools to minimize friction in discovering products and finding relevant products in a fast time.
+* Offer smart discovery tools to help users locate relevant products quickly.
-* Provide comparative information side by side for customers to make decisions before they ask for a quotation.
+* Provide side-by-side comparison before quotation requests.
-* Provide responsive interaction patterns and reusable UI systems that enhance usability on desktop, tablet and mobile.
+* Provide responsive and reusable UI systems across desktop, tablet and mobile.
-* Provide a professional and trustworthy online event that will enhance the online brand presence.
+* Strengthen professional brand presence and customer trust.

 The completed project should function as a commercial-grade frontend showcase platform.
 All product cards, detail pages, and listings must be generated dynamically using JSON-driven frontend logic.
 Hardcoded product rendering is prohibited.